xyver/disaster-clippy-public/DEVELOPER.md

 - Reduce `n_results` in searches
 - Index only the sources you need

+### Large ZIM Indexing Issues

+When indexing large ZIM files (400k+ articles), several issues can occur:

+**Issue: Only a small number of documents indexed despite large source**

+Symptoms:
+- Metadata generation works (e.g., 490k docs in 35 min)
+- Indexing completes quickly (3 min) with only ~430 docs
+- All JSON files show the reduced count

+Root causes identified:
+1. **Limit defaulting to 1000**: The `indexLimit` input field has `max="50000"`.
+If the "Index All" button's `dataset.docCount` isn't read correctly, limit defaults to 1000.
+2. **Metadata overwrite bug** (FIXED): After indexing, `save_all_outputs()` was overwriting `_metadata.json` with only the indexed documents, destroying the full document list from "Generate Metadata".

+Fix applied:
+- Added `skip_metadata_save` parameter to `save_all_outputs()` in [indexer.py](offline_tools/indexer.py)
+- When `use_metadata=True`, the existing metadata is preserved

+To recover:
+1. Re-run "Generate Metadata" to restore full document list
+2. Re-run "Index All" - metadata will now be preserved

+**Planned improvements:**
+- Job checkpointing for resume after interruption
+- Batch processing with intermediate saves
+- Better debug logging for limit values

 ---

 ## Legacy Migration Code (DELETE AFTER MIGRATIONS COMPLETE)